SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 Following are the [fields](/docs/manage/fields/) which will be created as part of Windows app install if not already present.

 - **`sumo.datasource`**.
 Has a fixed value of **windows**.
 - **`deployment.environment`**.
-This is a collector level field and is user configured(at the time of collector installation).Through this windows host cluster is identified by the environment where it resides.
-For example: dev, prod or qa.
+This is a collector level field and is user configured(at the time of collector installation).
+Through this windows host cluster is identified by the environment where it resides.
+For example: dev, prod, or qa.
 - **`host.group`**.
-This is a collector level field and is user configured(at the time of collector installation).Through this windows host group is identified.
+This is a collector level field and is user configured(at the time of collector installation).
+Through this windows host group is identified.
 - **`host.name`**.
 This is tagged through resourcedetection processor.
 It hold the value of the host name where otel collector is installed.

 ## Log types